SiddharthShyniben/aaauth/README.md

  * `createUser(user: {username: string, password: string, ...other details})`: A function which creates a user.
  * `userExists(user: {username: string})`: A function which checks if a user exists.
  * `getUser(user: {username: string})`: A function which gets a user.
- * `storeRefreshToken(token: string)`: A function which stores a refresh token.
+ * `storeRefreshToken(token: string, user: {username: string, password: string, ...other details})`: A function which stores a refresh token.
  * `refreshTokenExists(token: string)`: A function which checks if a refresh token exists.
- * `invalidateRefreshToken(token: string)`: A function which invalidates a refresh token.
+ * `invalidateRefreshToken(token: string, user: {username: string, password: string, ...other details})`: A function which invalidates a refresh token.

 The `Aaauth` function returns an object with the following properties: